miniwdl-ext/miniwdl-omics-run/README.md

 ## Advice

-- Omics can pull Docker images *only* from your account ECR.
+- Omics can use Docker images *only* from your ECR in the same account & region.
   - This often means pulling, re-tagging, and pushing images as illustrated above with `ubuntu:22.04`.
   - And editing any WDL tasks that hard-code public registries in their `runtime.docker`.
   - Each ECR repository must have the Omics-specific repository policy set as shown above.